Northern Ireland appoints Irish nationalist as First Minister in historic shift | Politics

 Northern Ireland appoints Irish nationalist as First Minister in historic shift

-Britain's minister for the region, Chris Heaton-Harris, said the restoration of government represented a "great day for Northern Ireland".
+U.S. President Joe Biden, who visited Belfast last year to urge a return to the power-sharing agreement, on Saturday called the restoration "an important step".
 O'Neill represents a shift to a new generation of Sinn Fein politicians not directly involved in the region's decades-long bloody conflict between Irish nationalists seeking a united Ireland and pro-British unionists wanting to remain the United Kingdom.

 Northern Ireland's parliament appointed an Irish nationalist as First Minister for the first time on Saturday, a historic milestone in a state established a century ago to ensure the dominance of pro-British unionists.
 Michelle O'Neill's appointment, the delayed result of a watershed 2022 election, is the latest sign of the rise in the British region of a Sinn Fein party that has said its ultimate dream of a united Ireland is "within touching distance".